Azure/arc_jumpstart_drops/sample_app/lorawan_aio/_index.md

 ##### Configure Gateway Bridge

-The very first step in in conguring the LWN Simulator is configuring the Gateway bridge.
+The very first step in configuring the LWN Simulator is configuring the Gateway bridge.

 - To configure this navigate to the Gateway Bridge page on the LWN Simulator.
 - Add Gateway Bridge's address.
 In our case we are using the same machine where we have Azure IoT Operations installed and running and the same machine where we will be running our custom LoRaWAN Broker.
 For that we will be entering "localhost" as the Gateway Bridge's address.